zenangst/Spots/README.md

 - View based caching for controllers, table and collection views.
 - Supports displaying multiple collections, tables and regular views in the same container.
-- Features both infinity scrolling and pull to refresh (on iOS), all you have to do is to setup delegates that conform to the public protocols on `SpotsController`.
+- Features both infinity scrolling and pull to refresh (on iOS), all you have to do is to setup delegates that conform to the public protocols on `Controller`.
 - No need to implement your own data source, every `Spotable` object has their own set of `Item`’s. which is maintained internally and is there at your disposable if you decide to